hammerheim-game/hammerheim-rules/4-magic.md

 3 Warp Lightning Difficulty: 8
 The power of the storms itself suffuses the Warlock, who unleashes the energy with devastating effects.
 This spell has a range of 24”, and the caster must have the target in line of site.
-When cast, this spell causes D3 Strength 5 hits, with no armour save.
+When cast, this spell causes D3 Strength 5 hits, with no armor save.
 Cover saves do apply as normal.
 4 Poisoned Wind Difficulty: 9
 The Warlock expels an acidic cloud that coats his enemies, melting them into nothing.
 The Warlock places the Breath Weapon template with the tip touching the model.
-Any model touched by the template takes D3 wounds on a roll of 5+, with no armour save possible.
+Any model touched by the template takes D3 wounds on a roll of 5+, with no armor save possible.
 5 Eye of the Warp Difficulty: 8
 Gaze into the eye of the warp and despair!
 All standing models in base contact with the Warlock must take an immediate Leadership test.
 If they fail, they each